How Accra's Street Food Scene Steals Your Heart (and Your Budget)

 Coco Lounge is more cocktails-and-atmosphere than food, but the small plates are solid and the rooftop view is great for sunset.

-Auntie Muni's on the Spintex Road does the best red red (fried plantain with bean stew) in Accra, in my opinion.
+Auntie Muni's on the Spintex Road serves arguably the best red red (fried plantain with bean stew) in Accra.
 Locals-only crowd.
 Under 30 GHS for a massive plate.

 The Mobile Money Revolution

 Here's a practical note: get an MTN MoMo account.
 Many food vendors, especially in the modern chop bars and market stalls, accept mobile money payments.
-It means you don't need to carry stacks of cedi notes to the market.
+It means no need to carry stacks of cedi notes to the market.

 Registration takes about 30 minutes with a local SIM card (MTN, ~30 GHS with data from the airport).
 Once set up, you can pay for a 15 GHS plate of waakye by tapping your phone.
 It feels like the future, and it is — Ghana's mobile money adoption is one of the highest in Africa.

-Across three weeks, I spent approximately 2,100 GHS on food.
+Across three weeks, food costs add up to roughly 2,100 GHS.
 That's about $200 USD.
 For three meals a day, snacks, and the occasional restaurant splurge.

 Two hundred dollars.
 For 63 meals.
-In a city with some of the most flavorful food I've ever encountered.
+In a city with some of the most flavorful food anywhere.

 The spreadsheet was useless.
-The smoke was all the guidance I needed.
+The smoke was all the guidance anyone needs.